Dhanyamargret/Pi-hole-Blocklist-Catalog/BLOCKLIST_CATALOG.md

 ---

-  _This catalogue is fully updated and verified as of 2024–2025 for Pi-hole v6+ compatibility._
+  _This catalogue is fully updated and verified as of November 2025 for Pi-hole v6+ compatibility._

   _Over 2,000,000 sites are blocked if using all the lists above_